Interfraternity Men's Recruitment

 - Potential new members may attend any fundraisers as long as they pay admittance.

 - Potential new members cannot accept a bid until Balloting/Bid Day.
-Bid Day is September 15, 2017.
-Bid Day is dry.
+Bid Day is on September 16, 2021.

-- All fraternity recruitment events will be non-alcoholic.
+- All fraternity recruitment events will be non-alcoholic (dry).

-- Freshman (first year students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.
+- Freshman (first semester students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.

-- Men must have completed 12 semester hours at Appalachian and must have achieved a cumulative grade point average of 2.7 to participate in Recruitment.
+- Men who have completed hours at Appalachian must have achieved a cumulative grade point average of 2.7 to participate in Recruitment.

-- Transfers are eligible to participate in fraternity recruitment their first semester at Appalachian and do not have a minimum grade point average requirement.
+- Transfers are eligible to participate in fraternity recruitment their first semester at Appalachian.
+A transcript from a previous institution will need to be provided as part of the application process.

 Things to Know for Recruitment